Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Tractable ADMM frameworks

+\begin{remark} Note that in order to compute the closed form solution, we do need eigendecomposition $M = V S V^{-1}$.
+However, this only needs to be done once instead of in every iteration. \end{remark}

-\uvs{Next, (Update-2) is shown to be tractable, and in some instances, available in closed-form.} \begin{proposition}[{\bf Tractability of Update-2}] \rm {Consider (Update-2) in the scheme (ADMM$_{\rm cf}$) at iteration $k+1$ where $\rho_k \triangleq \rho$.
-Then the following hold:} \begin{enumerate} \item[(i)] The second update is a convex program and can be computed tractably. \item[(ii)] If $g(x) \equiv 0$ and the constraints $Ax \geq b$ are absent, the solution to (Update-2) reduces to {
+\uvs{Next, (Update-2) is shown to be tractable and its solution may be available in closed-form.} \begin{proposition}[{\bf Tractability of Update-2}] \rm {Consider (Update-2) at iteration $k+1$ in (ADMM$_{\rm cf}^{\mu, \alpha,\rho}$).
+Then the following hold:} (i) \vvs{(Update-2)} is a convex program and can be computed tractably. (ii) If $g(x) \equiv 0$ and the constraints $Ax \geq b$ are absent, \vvs{(Update-2)} reduces to {